avinlerph/numeric_vault_lock_using_servo_with_arduino/README.md

 # Numeric Vault Lock using Servo with Arduino UNO

-This repository contains the code for the Cardboard Vault with Electronic Number Lock posted in YouTube.
+This repository contains the code for the Cardboard Vault with Electronic Number Lock posted in this YouTube video https://youtu.be/9x4Ve1HUDuU.

 In the video, we're creating something new!
 With electronics, using Arduino UNO.
 We'll show you how we created a Cardboard Vault with Electronic Number Lock using Servo, LCD, Buzzer and some LEDs.